Twenty-five years shaping

 • Passing off and unfair competition

-• Creative works: music, film, digital content, software
+• Creative works, music, film, digital content, software

-• IP litigation: all Australian jurisdictions
+• IP litigation across all Australian jurisdictions

 Commercial Law